pszemraj/DailyDialogue-Parser/README.md

 pip install -r requirements.txt
 ```

-You can then run `parser.py` as detailed in the original README (see bottom of this page).
+You can run `parser.py` as detailed in the original README (see bottom of this page).

 ## cleaning outputs

 Once the parser is done, the outputs can be cleaned with the `clean_parsed_data.py` script.

 The primary use case is to clean the outputs for use in a text generation framework.
-The script will remove duplicate lines of dialogue, and normalize whitespace to "standard" whitespace.
+The script will remove duplicate lines of dialogue and normalize whitespace to "standard" whitespace.

 Usage: